A Lesson to Learn: Sundial Growers Inc. (SNDL)

 BMO Capital Markets, on the other hand, stated in their research note that they expect to see SNDL reach a price target of $1.
 The rating they have provided for SNDL stocks is “Market Perform” according to the report published on June 29th, 2020.

-During the last 5 trading sessions, SNDL fell by -7.56%, which changed the moving average for the period of 200-days by -69.73% in comparison to the 20-day moving average, which settled at $0.4888.
-In addition, Sundial Growers Inc. saw -85.42% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, SNDL rose by +4.34%, which changed the moving average for the period of 200-days by -45.12% in comparison to the 20-day moving average, which settled at $0.5319.
+In addition, Sundial Growers Inc. saw -83.39% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for SNDL